Nightsee/FTI-Crossplane/dynamodb.md

 # DynamoDB Table Operations

-This document provides instructions for inserting and fetching items from the DynamoDB table `cp-database-asatout`.
+This document provides instructions for inserting and fetching items from the DynamoDB table `dynamodb-table-asatout`.

 ## Table Schema